stories about my dead father

 My guess is that he was a part of the Solid Generation.
 Work 9 to 5, do your work well, then come home.
 Be Solid.
 And he did that.
 But this was a long-haired, pot-partaking, no-nukes, The-Moral-Majority-Is-Neither hippie, and I wish I knew where he traveled to on his flights of fancy.

-What all of this writing has led to is this notion of Memory.
-Memories.
-I start out upset that all I have are the memories.
-These retina-display clear memories of the small moments that are so present but so lost.
+But it’s only the beginning.
+It’s only the beginning of collecting my memories before these memories are just a memory, and it’s only the beginning of making sure my sons know more about me than I know about Him.
+And I certainly do have memories.
 He hurts his hand climbing a fence to catch a ball.
 He takes me to see Godfather 3 and has a seizure at the end.
 (He had a kind of epilepsy brought on by a childhood injury.)
 I was terrified.
 And not just by Sofia Coppola’s performance!
 He kisses me on the lips as he puts me onto the school bus.
 He teaches me Roman numerals.

-Good, bad, terrifying or beautiful, these aren’t “moments” when they are happening.
+Good, bad, terrifying or beautiful, these aren’t Moments when they are happening.
 They’re just life.
 And who the hell can pay attention to life?
-There were no Mindfulness t-shirts in the 1980s, so I didn’t even know I was supposed to pay attention to life.
-But over this last week, I think I’ve found the answer:
+There were no Mindfulness t-shirts in the 1980s, so I didn’t even know I was supposed to pay attention to anything besides the Yankees, Cheers, and girls.
+But recently, I think I’ve found the answer:

 Live in the past.

 And so, that wrecks me.
 But then also, I’m there with my invincible dad, $1.35 into culinary perfection, surprised that Archie would invite both Betty AND Veronica to the very same school dance, looking forward to a night of Cheers, and blissfully not knowing... anything else.
-Still a good day.
+Now I know it all.
+Now I know that he was off by 54 years.
+Now I’ll live in the past, and reclaim all that I can.

 I want to write how it ended.
 His life.

 But I can't, not yet.
 You deserve more preparation than that.
-You came here for babies and Trump (and other redundancies).
-So consider this a preview for a coming attraction.
+Consider this a preview for a coming attraction.
 The rather dark kind that you wonder why is playing before Trolls.

 And I can't, not yet, because I can haven't found the hand holds in the side of this unwieldy box.
 I know they must be there; someone delivered this damn thing a few decades ago.
 But it's been sitting, untouched in the basement, along with unexamined regrets and a C3PO collectors case.
 And I can’t quite get a grip.